Soil Science and Nutrient Cycling

 Metamorphic: Gneiss

-Lighter (Felsic): Quartz, Feldspar
+Lighter rock (Felsic): Quartz, Feldspar

 Formed under high pressure and temperature deep within the Earths crust causing the original rock to recrystalize and form these layers.